rolling-sagas/rs-doc/battle_system/Enemies.md

 ## Player Messages

-There also needs to be some form of messaging system / text base system that tells the player they have acquired an **item** (Similar to Pokémon).
+1. There also needs to be some form of messaging system / text base system that tells the player they have acquired an **item** (Similar to Pokémon).

+2. A message to inform the player they have successfully defeated the enemy, which ends the battle.

+3. A message to inform the player that they are killed by the enemy, which ends the battle & displays "YOU DIED".

+4. A message at the start of battle to set the mood.